noble-noob159a/BDD-Visualizer_IntergrationProject_HK251/api_doc.md

 - Request Body: Json/dict
     - "fomular": boolean expression string, required for this api.
 Variables name start with '_' or lowercase letter, may contain lowercase letter, number and '_'.
 Support operator: ~ & | -> <-> and ().
     - "graph_type": 'robdd' or 'bdd', default: 'robdd'
-    - "var_order": string of variables in formular, separated by space: 'x1 x3 x2' or 'a b d c e'
+    - "var_order": string of variables in formular, separated by space: 'x1 x3 x2' or 'a b d c e'.
+Default: None, using original order in expression.
-    - "auto_order": for auto find optimize ordering by heuristics.
+    - "auto_order": auto find optimize ordering by heuristics.
 Can be `ls` for local sifting or `freq` for frequency sorting.
-The "var_order" field should be None if use this field.
-Default: None
+The `var_order` field should be None while using this field.
+Default: None, not optimized.
     - "eval_path": path highlighting for input variable values.
 String of `variables:values` pairs, separated by space.
 Example input string: 'a:0 b:1 c:1' or 'x1:0 x2:1'.
-Default: None
+Default: None.
+If a variable is not assigned, evaluate both low and high path.

 - Example request
 ```